 CRISTIANA MOLDI RAVENNA

-My identity is identify in the shape of my head, of my skull.
-Round like my grandfather’s skull, the paternal grandfather, with the head of a Roman, descending his family, farmers and horse merchants with Hungary, over the centuries by groups of Romans who had settled in the Po Valley and to Annone Veneto perhaps at the time of Julius Caesar.
+My identity is characterized by the shape of my head, of my skull.
+Round like my grandfather’s skull, my paternal grandfather, like a Roman’s… descending from a family farmers and horse merchants who traded with Hungary for centuries, from groups of Romans who had settled in the Po Valley and at Annone Veneto, perhaps at the time of Julius Caesar.

-The skull is a revelation of the life-death transition.
-In my ‘making art’ I always tend to a circularity, a movement within words or texts that I write, that reproduces a complexity or a novelty of thought that must find synthesis in various forms of expression.
+The skull is telltale of the life-death transition.
+In my ‘making of art’ I always tend towards the circular, a movement within words or texts that I write, so that it reproduces a complexity or a novelty of thought that must find synthesis in various forms of expression.

 ANDRZEJ and TERESA WEŁMIŃSKI